imjoy-team/imjoy-engine/README.md

  First, you needs to make sure the other computer with plugin engine can be accessed from your current network and not blocked by a firewall for example.

- Second, currently you can't use ImJoy.io loaded with `https` with the Plugin Engine, because modern browsers do not allow you to make a insecured connection with a SSL secured website.
+ Second, currently you can't use ImJoy.io loaded with `https` with the Plugin Engine, because modern browsers do not allow you to make a insecured connection within a SSL secured website.
 So, you will have to use `http` instead, by typing `http://imjoy.io` in your browser.

 ## Developing Python Plugins for ImJoy